 Uniquely familiar with litigation practice given her previous clerking experience, Keriann has twice lectured on discovery practice to a national audience and has co-authored a chapter on Discovery Motions in the MCLE publication "A Practical Guide to Discovery and Depositions in New Hampshire."

-As member of the Municipal Group, Keriann has worked with numerous municipalities on a variety of issues, including land use matters, municipal finance, tax abatements, town warrants, and employment matters, among others.
+As a member of the Municipal Group, Keriann has worked with numerous municipalities on a variety of issues including land use matters, municipal finance, tax abatements, town warrants, and employment matters, among others.
 She has lectured throughout New Hampshire to municipal boards and officials on land use matters and wrote an accompanying booklet titled “Innovative Land Use Controls: Amending Your Zoning Ordinance.”

 Keriann also represents individuals and entities before municipal boards, whether it is for site plan or subdivision applications, variance requests, or requested zoning changes, among other matters.

 Before entering private practice, Keriann clerked for Senior District Judge Joseph DiClerico, Jr. at the U.S. District Court for the District of New Hampshire and for the Honorable Gary E. Hicks at the New Hampshire Supreme Court.

 We would like to hear from you, but please understand that we cannot represent you until we resolve conflicts of interest that may exist and agree to the terms of representation.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until we send you a written confirmation that we represent you.